OWBrony/PokedexPy/README.md

 # Future Work

 {Make a list of things that you need to fix, improve, and add in the future.}
-* Add full interface
+* Add pokemon moves
-* Make search box
+* Add pokemon types
-* Make The data diplay on the right side
+* Make the data variable based on generation